Nisar Qadri

-Nisar Qadri is a Pakistani radio, stage, and TV actor.
-He was honored with the Pride of Performance Award in 2016.
+Nisar Qadri (1940/1941 – 24 December 2023) was a Pakistani radio, stage, and television actor.
+He was honoured with the Pride of Performance Award in 2016.

-Career
+Life and career

 Qadri started his career in 1966 at Radio Pakistan, Rawalpindi.
-Since then, he has starred in numerous TV dramas, movies, and radio plays.
+Later, he starred in numerous TV dramas, movies, and radio plays.
 In the TV play "Aik Haqeeqat Aik Afsana", his catchy phrase "Machis hogi aap ke paas?"
-(Would you have a matchbox?) had gone viral among the viewers.
+(Would you happen to have a matchbox?) became viral.

-He has been suffering from facial palsy for the last some years and is unable to work on screen.
+Qadri suffered from facial palsy during the mid-2010s and was absent from the screen during this time.
+He died on 24 December 2023, at the age of 82.
+He was survived by his wife and their three children.